python-control/python-control/doc/develop.rst

     as `fresp`, but this is generally not accessed directly by users.

-  - Note that when creating time response data the independent variable (time) is the first argument wherease for frequency response data the independent variable (omega) is the second argument.
+  - Note that when creating time response data the independent variable (time) is the first argument whereas for frequency response data the independent variable (omega) is the second argument.
 This is because we also create frequency response data from a linear system using a call ``frd(sys, omega)``, and